Authored by Paul Dillon, Christine Faris, Michelle Hobbs, Mike Schiavo and Michael Wronsky

 The Cadillac tax, a 40% levy on generous health insurance plans, was intended to help drive down healthcare spending by incentivizing employers to lower costs to avoid being subject to the tax.
 Due to strong opposition from a broad coalition in both parties, the Cadillac tax was repeatedly delayed and never went into effect.

 Second, the health insurance industry fee, originally enacted as part of the ACA to help fund the marketplace exchanges, has been revoked.
 This fee was scheduled to be collected from insurance companies offering fully insured health plans beginning in 2018 and had been given a one-year moratorium by Congress.

-Finally, the 2.3% tax on medical devices was cancelled.
+Finally, the 2.3% tax on medical devices was canceled.
 This tax drew bipartisan opposition from lawmakers who warned it harmed innovation by hurting small medical device companies.

 With the repeal of these three taxes, as well as the TCJA’s repeal of the individual mandate, many of the significant funding sources of the ACA have now been eliminated.